jundalisay/superbnetlify/content/en/research/descartes/philosophy/part-4/section-12.md

 The only explanation is that the nerves which before stretched downwards from the brain to the hand, and then terminated in the arm close to the elbow, were there moved in the same way as they required to be moved before in the hand for the purpose of impressing on the mind residing in the brain the sensation of pain in this or that finger.

-[And this clearly shows that the pain of the hand is not felt by the mind in so far as it is in the hand, but in so far as it is in the brain.]
+This clearly shows that the pain of the hand is not felt by the mind in so far as it is in the hand, but in so far as it is in the brain.

 {{< s v="197" >}} The mind can be excited by the various sensations from the motion of body.